andrew-busbee/registry-radar/README.md

 - ⏰ **Automatic Checking**: Set up schedules to check for updates daily, weekly, or whenever you want
 - 🎨 **Easy-to-Use Interface**: Clean, modern web interface that anyone can use
 - 📱 **Instant Notifications**: See update notifications right in your browser
-- 📊 **Dashboard View**: Get an overview of all your containers and their update status
+- 📊 **Dashboard View**: Get an overview of all your images and their update status
 - ⚙️ **No Database Needed**: Everything is stored in simple files - no complex setup required
 - 🐳 **Docker Ready**: Runs in Docker with just one command
 - 🎉 **Application Notifications**: Notifications from the app are available via Apprise (Discord, Slack, Email, SMS, and 80+ other services)